Britain does not rule out future arms to Syria rebels

 "This is a man presiding over this slaughter.
 The message to him is: 'We, Britain, are the people sending food and shelter and blankets to help people driven from their homes and families in his name'," Hague said.

-Iran, Assad's main ally, also criticised the West for pledging more aid to fighters.
+Iran, Assad's main ally, also criticized the West for pledging more aid to fighters.

 "The announcement of more help for terrorists by political authorities is a big mistake and they will soon see the results," said Revolutionary Guards commander Brigadier-General Massoud Jazayeri, state news agency IRNA reported on Sunday.